 MCEF Scholarship Funds

-Thanks to the generosity of our donors, over 20 other scholarships are available from the Muskegon Catholic Education Foundation.
+Thanks to the generosity of our donors, over 20 scholarships are available from the Muskegon Catholic Education Foundation.
 A student's financial aid package may be comprised of one or several of these scholarships.
-Click here for a list of scholarships and the criteria that must be met to apply for each one.
+Click here for a list of scholarships and the criteria that must be met to qualify for each one.
 In addition to the criteria listed, financial need is also a determining factor in the award process.
 Therefore a Smart Aid application is required to qualify.

 Diocese of Grand Rapids Aid

-Under the direction of Bishop David Walkowiak, the Diocese of Grand Rapids offers Welcome and Bishop’s Scholarships to parishioners who are enrolling students in a Catholic School in the Diocese of Grand Rapids.
+Under the direction of Bishop David Walkowiak, the Diocese of Grand Rapids offers the Bishop’s Scholarships to parishioners who are enrolling students in a Catholic School in the Diocese of Grand Rapids.

 Parish Family Voucher